Wife of detained Chinese lawyer begins 100-km march to press for answers

 At the time, the official newspaper of the ruling Communist Party, the People’s Daily, described some of the prominent detainees as “a major criminal gang that has seriously damaged social order”.

-Nearly three years on, most of those detained have been sentenced and are in prison or under house arrest.
+Nearly three years on, most of those detained are in prison or under house arrest.
 Many of them made public confessions and were sentenced in what their families say were either secret or scripted trials.

 Wang's case is unusual in that no word of his fate has been released.

 Li has been an energetic activist on her husband's behalf.
-With support from other families effected by the crackdown, she regularly visits the courts to file missing person reports.
+With support from other families affected by the crackdown, she regularly visits the courts to file missing person reports.

-She said she expected it would take her 12 days to walks to Tianjin, over the 1,000-day anniversary of her husband's disappearance.
+She said she expected it would take her 12 days to walk to Tianjin, over the 1,000-day anniversary of her husband's disappearance.

 She is being accompanied by Wang Qiaoling, wife of another prominent rights lawyer, Li Heping.
 He was handed a three-year suspended sentence for subversion last April.